Recovery and Resilience

 Holistic strategy to provide financing across different levels of project development

-Grids investments supporting green energy planned in the RRP, but not linked to energy communities directly.
-Pre-investment support is foreseen for 139 energy communities and clusters.
+Grids investments supporting the further integration of renewable energy are planned in the Recovery and Resilience Plan, but they not linked to energy communities directly.
+Pre-investment support is foreseen for 200 energy communities, clusters, and local government initiatives.

 Transparency of the design and communication of the schemes and measures

 The process was rather problematic.
 The RRP underwent a public consultation process, but two calls for proposals were announced without a proper advertisement.
-The lack of monitoring committee meetings prevented members from influencing the selection criteria, and the launch of the calls was postponed until an unspecified date in Q2 2023 due to missing rules.
+The lack of monitoring committee meetings in this period prevented members from influencing the selection criteria, and the calls eventually launched in Q4 2023.
+The call for pre-investment support was open until 31.12.2023 and for investment support until 28.03.2024.

 Selection criteria and the prioritisation of various social components